Free California LLC Filings Are Over

 In this structure, the general partner holds unlimited liability for the business’s debt.
 The other partners have liability equal to their investment in the company.

-• Articles of Organization (LLC)
+• Articles of Organization (California Limited Liability Company)

 • Articles of Incorporation (Corporation)

-• Application to Register (Foreign LLC)
+• Application to Register (qualification for a foreign LLC)

 • Statement and Designation by Foreign Corporation